Are you wondering what the Jobs-To-Be-Done framework is and how can it prove useful for your Go-to-Market strategy (GTM)?

 If this is what you thought so far, then you are just competing against luck.

-They are also not going to buy your product because of your pricing or brand.
+They are also not going to buy your product because of your pricing strategy or business model.

 People will buy your product because it will help them with a job they need to get done.
 As Alan Klement, the author of “When coffee and kale compete” said in our interview, people will buy your product because it will help them make progress.

 Let me put it this way: your customers’ jobs are things they have to do, but they wouldn’t mind if there was someone else who could do it for them.